 The GSSD is overseen by a 15 member board of directors, consisting of Germantown residents, community stakeholders and business and property owners from the district.
 The daily responsibilities are managed by an Executive Director.
 Learn more About the Board, and Staff

 The GSSD covers the Central Germantown Business District, which is centered at the intersection of Germantown and Chelten Avenues, the heart of the historic Germantown neighborhood.

 The district includes one of the most historic miles of continuous street in the US known as ‘the Great Road’ (another name for Germantown Ave), that houses numerous historic sites that tell the story of:

 - and movements including Women’s Rights, Civil Rights

 Also within the district boundaries are prestigious private schools, many of which were founded by Quakers who settled the Germantown area in the late 1600s, an eclectic community of artists and small galleries, professional businesses and an array of mom and pop owned small businesses, anchored by some well-known businesses and other institutions.

-Not to be outdone, the district is home to the ‘Emerald Gem’ also known as Vernon Park and many other parks, green spaces and community gardens and is quickly accessible to renouned outdoor spaces including Awbury Arboretum, Wissachickon Park, Valley Green and miles and miles of goregous running trails.
+Not to be outdone, the district is home to the ‘Emerald Gem’ better known as Vernon Park and many other parks, green spaces and community gardens and is quickly accessible to renowned outdoor spaces including Awbury Arboretum, Wissachickon Park, Valley Green and miles and miles of gorgeous running trails.

 Special Services Districts are formed by property owners, businesses, and stakeholders to provide supplemental services beyond those provided by the City and invests in long-term economic development for their district.
 The services we provide to the district include: